datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 rather than the names of one or more files.
 For example,
 `git reset HEAD data` will unstage any files from the `data` directory that you have staged.

-*** =instructions

-You are in the `dental` repository.
-Use one Git command to look at the state of the repository, and two more commands to put everything back the way it was, i.e., to remove all files from the staging area and re-set those files to their previous state.
-Use a directory name to mean "all of the files in or below this directory" rather than a wildcard.

-*** =hint

 *** =pre_exercise_code
 ```{python}